skchronicles/ABCSwebsite-dev/_posts/2017-01-12-Stats4Lunch.md

 ---
 layout: post
+series: Statistics for Lunch
-title: "Statistics for Lunch: Pivoting works not only during election cycle"
+title: Pivoting works not only during election cycle
 subtitle: The deadly story of Rofecoxib
 author: Ravi Ravichandran
 categories: [seminars]